embergershared/azuretf/README.md

 What are the ```tf-plans```, ```modules``` and ```subscriptions``` folders for?
 > They are real life sanitized examples of an Azure infrastructure deployed with Terraform.
 Execute the folders following their number sequence and fill in the values adapted for your deployment.

-**Note**: All elements are not provided, so some specifics in the deployments may not work and will need your adjustment. **Good news**: Terraform will complain when it doesn't have everything it needs to execute a Plan.
+**Note**: All elements are not provided.
+Some specifics in the deployments may not work and will need your adjustment.
+For instance, the secrets used in the AKS cluster are pulled through [akv2k8s](https://akv2k8s.io/) from another subscription. **Good news**: Terraform will complain when it doesn't have everything it needs to execute a Plan.